kraftdenker/ZAPiXWEB/README.md

 browsers, even if in a disconnected computer.
 In line with forensics procedures, the technique extracts digital data that can be loaded into forensic tools for analysis.

-# Need WhatsApp DESKTOP ?
+# Need a WhatsApp DESKTOP forensic extraction tool ?
 WhatsApp Desktop Technique - see ZAPiXDESK at https://github.com/kraftdenker/ZAPiXDESK

 Some info also in: